TravisLinkey/obsidian/6 - Full Notes/Programming/Services/Cloud/AWS/Services/Compute/Lambda/Layers.md

 Tags: [[AWS]] | [[Serverless]] | [[Cloud Function]]

-A .zip file archive that contains supplimentary code or data.
+A .zip file archive that contains supplementary code or data.
 Often time used to store shared dependencies.

 ### References
 - [[Lambda]]